BoonMeister/Ping-BySourceIP/README.md

 -NoFrag (SwitchParameter)

 Specifies that packets should not be fragmented whilst en route.
 When using -Quiet or -Detailed a packet that requires fragmentation will be evaluated as a failed response.
+This parameter cannot be used with the -ForceIPv6 option.

 -ResolveIP (SwitchParameter)

 When specified with an IP address for the destination parameter attempts to perform a reverse DNS lookup in order to retrieve the destination hostname.

+-ForceIPv6 (SwitchParameter)

+Forces the command to use IPv6 - By default ping is forced to use IPv4.
+If specified the -Destination parameter is required.

 -Quiet (SwitchParameter)